Summary: One night, Genya Arikado unexpectedly revealed tidbits of his past to Yoko

 Disclaimer: Ain't mine.

 It was not very often that Yoko found herself in such an establishment as the Gion.
-A proper lady such as her spent her spare time at churches or in some god-forsaken tomb in the middle of nowhere.
+A proper lady such as her usually spent her spare time in churches or in some god-forsaken tomb in the middle of nowhere.

 But today, Yoko found herself in a completely different mood.
-Instead of her usual pomp and suave self, she was riddled with self pity and annoyance.
+Instead of her usual confidence and swagger, she was riddled with self pity and annoyance.

 The entire thing was set off by one of Yoko's co-workers.

 Kasumi, the administrative assistant of their office, came in with her new baby.
 Kasumi was radiant, cradling her newborn, exuding motherly pride.
 She talked nonstop about her family and how much joy they brought her.
 Yoko had never seen anyone so happy because of a little red wiggling thing.
 However, once the baby smiled and cooed at her, Yoko was stricken.

 Even their usually indifferent boss, Genya Arikado, seemed vulnerable to a child's call.

 Genya Arikado was their executive from a government branch so secret that not even Yoko knew the name of the branch.
 He was an exhaustless master, first to arrive and last to leave.
 He was always up for midnight stake-outs and had always answered his communications on weekends.
 He never talked about his life, only about work.
 He was also the most intelligent and wisest man Yoko had ever met.
 Of course, he also had to be dark and mysterious, with pitch black hair and light brown eyes.
 His sense of fashion was impeccable, and he could be so charming when he wished.
 So almost everywhere he went, women flocked to him as if he was chocolate.
 Yoko herself was not immune to his charm either.